TheMarlboroMan/php-router/README.md

 The example is yes another contact manager yay.
 Should be easy enough to setup given that the proper permissions are given to the data directory.

+### setting it up: dependencies

+Ok, let's start by checking the example/src/external/what-goes-here file.
+Just follow the instructions there: clone the repositories, move the files as described and you're done.

+### setting it up: paths

+Let's go to example/index.php and locate where "\rimplementation\uri_transformer" is built.
+This class wants a string passed to its constructor and the string means "what do I substract from the path part of my uri so I can get clean paths".

+To be honest, I am just lazy.
+I run this stuff at localhost so my complete path may be something like /path/to/php-router/example...
+When I instruct my browser to do "blah" there I end up with "http://localhost/php-router/example/blah" and I only want the blah part.
+That's the job of the uri_transformer:

+- splits the uri into parts and takes only the path "php-router/example/blah".
+- removes whatever we pass into the constructor.
+- we got "blah".

+That said, set it up so you can get "blah" to.

+### setting it up: permissions

+The example wants the web server to write in the data directory.
+Do what you must.

+### done

+That would be all.
+You should be all set.

+### why don't you do regular expressions for the path_mapper and instead rely on your own component?

+Can't be bothered to.